sinusinu/Molla/README.md

 ![Icon](icon.png)

-Molla is a launcher for Android, primarily made for use with handheld retro gaming devices that runs Android.
+Molla is a launcher app for Android, intended to be used on handheld retro gaming devices running Android.

-Specifically, Molla is made for use on my ODROID-GO Super. ~~yes i run android on that thing~~ other devices are not tested.

 ## Some important notes

-- Molla is **not** made with performance, stability, long-term maintenance or whatever in mind.
-Molla is in very early stage of development, highly fragile, crude, and full of bugs.
+- Molla is **not** made with performance, stability, long-term maintenance in mind.
+Molla is written very hastily, is highly fragile, crude, and full of bugs.
 Since I am "if it works it works" kind of guy, those problems probably won't be fixed unless I get the necessity of it.

 - Molla is best used on devices with:
   - no touchscreen
   - D-pad always available
   - horizontal screen

-- It is **really not recommended** to use Molla on like, usual phones or tablets.
+- It is **really not recommended** to use Molla on normal devices; e.g. phones or tablets.

-- Android TV is supported, but not tested.
-Checking "Hide non-TV apps" on settings is recommended if you are using on it.
+- Can be run on Android TV, but is not supported.
+Enabling "Hide non-TV apps" on settings is recommended if you are using on it.

 ## Screenshots